How To Make Marshmallows | Easy To Follow Step By Step Guide!

 - 1/2 cup icing (confectioners) sugar

-- Line a 13x9 pan with tinfoil.
+Line a 13x9 pan with tinfoil for your homemade marshmallows.
 Be sure to use enough tinfoil so that the sides come up and out of the pan- I lined my pan one way and folded it over the sides, then used another sheet to line it the other way.
 You will use this to lift your finished marshmallows out of the pan tomorrow!

 - In a mixing bowl or your stand mixer, pour in your 1/2 cup cold water and add the 2.5 tbsp. of gelatin.
 Let sit for 20 minutes, you can set a timer here.